 Etc ... .

 So many prayers — the air turned electric with hymns and prayer.We shared the pain of waiting without knowing, the pain of being exposed in your vulnerability to a news hungry world.
 So much pain.
 Gathered around our “hardscrabble,” wide-screen, high definition televisions, we shared that pain.Politicians hugged and reassured us that all will be done that can be done.
 And then the word.No one can pinpoint its origin; no one can say for sure who or where exactly but it seemed to say “Alive!”

 And we, wanting so desperately to believe, we believed.So much joy.
 They were alive.
 Broad smiles and grins replaced furrowed brows.
 We all shared the joy.
 We exulted.
 We praised God.
 We sang hymns of thanksgiving.
-Officials told us they may not be well enough, physically, to come to the church where loved ones waited, but they were alive.
+Officials told us they may not be well enough, physically, to come to the church where loved ones waited, but they were alive.And then ...